CADViewer/cadviewer-script-library/README.md

 Install the content of this repository under /cadviewer/.
 So for example, if on xampp, then /xampp/htdocs/cadviewer/, if on apache Linux then /var/www/html/cadviewer/.

+Pull the library from your install location, for example: /var/www/html/ (linux) or /xampp/htdocs/ (windows) , it will expand into cadviewer-script-library, rename or copy this folder to cadviewer.

 For front-end frameworks ReactJS, Angular and VueJS, insted use npm installer: **npm i cadviewer**.
-In that case only the structures under 2:, 3: and 4: is of interest.
+In that case, the htmnl sample folder 4: is not used.

 The back-end converters can be used on Windows and Linux.

+***NOTE:*** Your end-point to access the CADViewer script library from an external source will be: ***http://myapacheserver/cadviewer/***, where ***myapacheserver** is the url of the Apache server.

 ## This package contains

 1: CADViewer script library  - in its preferred folder structure

-2: AutoXchange AX2024 Converter and DWG Merge 2024 Converter, in their preferred folder structure.  **NOTE:** Each converter will have two subfolders /windows/ and /linux/ where the executable for the corresponding platform is located.
+2: AutoXchange AX2024 Converter , Linklist 2024 Extractor and DWG Merge 2024 Converter, in their preferred folder structure.  **NOTE:** Each converter will have two subfolders /windows/ and /linux/ where the executable for the corresponding platform is located.

-3: All structures for file-conversion, sample drawings, redlines, etc.
+3: All structures for file-conversion, sample drawings, redlines, print folders etc.

 4: A number of HTML files with CADViewer samples.